Strilanc/Eve-Quantum-Clone-Computer/README.md

 A toy demo of a quantum state being inferred by Eve as she performs actions requested by Alice.

+See [the associated blog post](http://algorithmicassertions.com/2016/04/24/eves-quantum-clone-computer.html) for more explanation and justification for what's happening.

 [![Build Status](https://travis-ci.org/Strilanc/Eve-Quantum-Clone-Computer.svg?branch=master)](https://travis-ci.org/Strilanc/Eve-Quantum-Clone-Computer)

 *(Most of the math and drawing code was lifted from [Quirk](https://github.com/Strilanc/Quantum-Circuit-Inspector).)*